-The selected financial information for BHP Billiton reflects the combined operations of both BHP Billiton Limited and BHP Billiton Plc each reports, as its primary financial statements under the requirements of the Securities and Exchange Commission, the BHP Billiton Group's consolidated financial statements prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board and presented in US dollars.
+The selected financial information for BHP Billiton reflects the combined operations of both BHP Billiton Limited and BHP Billiton Plc each reports, as its primary financial statements under the requirements of the SEC, the BHP Billiton Group's consolidated financial statements prepared in accordance with IFRS as issued by the International Accounting Standards Board and presented in US dollars.

-The selected consolidated financial information for the BHP Billiton Group set forth below as at June 30, 2011 and 2010 and for the fiscal years ended June 30, 2011, 2010 and 2009 has been derived from and should be read in conjunction with and is qualified in its entirety by reference to the financial statements of the BHP Billiton Group for the corresponding periods and the accompanying notes thereto included in our Annual Report on Form 20-F for the fiscal year ended June 30, 2011 and incorporated by reference herein.
-The selected consolidated financial information for the BHP Billiton Group set forth below as at June 30, 2009, 2008 and 2007 and for the fiscal years ended June 30, 2008 and 2007 has been derived from and should be read in conjunction with and is qualified in its entirety by reference to the financial statements of the BHP Billiton Group for the corresponding periods and the accompanying notes thereto included in our Annual Reports on Form 20-F for the fiscal years ended June 30, 2009 and 2008, which are not incorporated by reference herein.
-The selected unaudited consolidated interim financial information set forth below as at and for the six months ended December 31, 2011 and 2010 has been derived from and should be read in conjunction with and is qualified in its entirety by reference to the unaudited interim financial information for such periods furnished to the SEC on Form 6-K on February 21, 2012 and incorporated by reference herein.
+The selected consolidated financial information for the BHP Billiton Group set forth below as at June 30, 2013 and 2012 and for the fiscal years ended June 30, 2013, 2012 and 2011 has been derived from and should be read in conjunction with and is qualified in its entirety by reference to the financial statements of the BHP Billiton Group for the corresponding periods and the accompanying notes thereto included in our Annual Report on Form 20-F for the fiscal year ended June 30, 2013 and incorporated by reference herein.
+The selected consolidated financial information for the BHP Billiton Group set forth below as at June 30, 2011, 2010 and 2009 and for the fiscal years ended June 30, 2010 and 2009 has been derived from and should be read in conjunction with and is qualified in its entirety by reference to the financial statements of the BHP Billiton Group for the corresponding periods and the accompanying notes thereto included in our Annual Reports on Form 20-F for the fiscal years ended June 30, 2011 and 2010, which are not incorporated by reference herein.